Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: ATMOSPHERE

-The observations provide only marginal constraints on the chemistry, although there are hints of enhanced H\sb{2}O over CO.
-We find that the observations can all be explained by compositions within a factor of 10 of those obtained from thermo-chemical equilibrium assuming solar abundances (TE\sb{solar}).
-Figure\ \ref{fig:atmmodel}, shows two model spectra along with the observations, one with molecular abundances at TE\sb{solar}, and another with 10 times lower CO and 6 times higher H\sb{2}O. The latter model fits the data marginally better.
+We find that the data can be explained by models with a wide range of chemical compositions.
+Figure \ref{fig:spectra} shows three model spectra with different chemistries, along with the observations: (1) a solar-abundance model (in green in Figure \ref{fig:spectra}) with chemical composition in thermochemical equilibrium assuming solar abundances (TE\sb{\rm solar}), (2) an oxygen-rich model (in red) with 10{\by} lower CO and 8{\by} higher H\sb{2}O, and (3) a carbon-rich model (in gray, e.g., \citealp{MadhusudhanEtal2011natWASP12batm}, \citealp{Madhusudhan2012}).
+The oxygen-rich model fits the data marginally better than the solar abundance model.
 A slightly lower CO is favored because of the slightly higher 4.5 {\micron} flux compared to the 3.6 {\micron} flux, which means lower absorption due to CO.
 Higher absorption due to H\sb{2}O is favored by the low 8 {\micron} point.
-In principle, a lower CO and a higher H\sb{2}O, compared to TE\sb{solar} values are both possible by having a lower C/O ratio compared to the solar C/O ratio (0.54).
+In principle, a lower CO and a higher H\sb{2}O, compared to TE\sb{\rm solar} values, are both possible by having a C/O ratio less than the solar value of 0.54.
 However, more data would be required to confirm the low CO requirement, because a blackbody of \sim 2200 K fits the 3.6 and 4.5 {\micron} points just as well.
-We have also considered models with high C/O ratios (e.g. C/O \math{\geq} 1), which can lead to strong CH\sb{4} absorption in the 3.6 {\micron} and 8 {\micron} channels \citep[e.g.,][]{MadhusudhanEtal2011natWASP12batm, Madhusudhan2011b}, instead of H\sb{2}O absorption in the low C/O models shown in Figure\ \ref{fig:atmmodel}.
-However, we find that the amount of methane possible in high C/O models of WASP-14b is inadequate to cause the strong absorption in the 3.6 {\micron} and 8 {\micron} channels required by the data; note that in high C/O models H\sb{2}O is depleted and CH\sb{4} is enhanced.
-This would be a good motivation for future observations in the near IR, from ground and space, to place further constraints on the temperature structure and composition, especially the C/O ratio, of the dayside atmosphere of WASP-14b.